 Some of my favorite topics for research and teaching are

-In my academic life, I am happiest when engaging in a dialogue with practitioners on how to make this ancient wisdom cometo life in our modern times.
-In my other lives, I find bliss in holding newborn goats, racing horses in Mongolia, digging in the dirt and hugging a tree, making Sauerkraut or kimchi with my daughter, or playing cumbias on the accordion.
-When not writing, I spend my "work" time teaching courses on Chinese history and culture, classical medical Chinese, and medical literature, gynecology, etc. at the School of Classical Chinese Medicine at the National College of Natural Medicine in Portland, Oregon, as well as private reading groups and CEU seminars.
+In my academic life, I am happiest writing and translating quietly and then engaging in a dialogue with practitioners on how to make this ancient wisdom come to life in our modern times.
+In my other lives, I find bliss in holding newborn goats, racing horses in Mongolia, digging in the dirt and hugging a tree, making Sauerkraut or kimchi with my daughter, swimming with seals and salmon in the Puget Sound, or playing cumbias on the accordion.

 Click here for a transcript of an interview I did a few years ago with a journal in Israel, recently republished by the ICCCM Journal in their spring 2015 edition.